OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.batch-poster.ignore-blob-price` | if the parent chain supports 4844 blobs and ignore-blob-price is true, post 4844 blobs even if it's not price efficient | None
 `node.batch-poster.l1-block-bound` | string                                                                only post messages to batches when they're within the max future block/timestamp as of this L1 block tag ("safe", "finalized", "latest", or "ignore" to ignore this check) | None
 `node.batch-poster.l1-block-bound-bypass` | duration                                                       post batches even if not within the layer 1 future bounds if we're within this margin of the max delay | `1h0m0s`
-`node.batch-poster.max-4844-batch-size` | int                                                              maximum estimated compressed 4844 blob enabled batch size | `388144`
+`node.batch-poster.max-4844-batch-size` | int                                                              maximum estimated compressed 4844 blob enabled batch size | None
 `node.batch-poster.max-delay` | duration                                                                   maximum batch posting delay | `1h0m0s`
 `node.batch-poster.max-empty-batch-delay` | duration                                                       maximum empty batch posting delay, batch poster will only be able to post an empty batch if this time period building a batch has passed | `72h0m0s`
 `node.batch-poster.max-size` | int                                                                         maximum estimated compressed batch size | `100000`
+`node.batch-poster.parent-chain-eip7623` | string                                                          if parent chain uses EIP7623 ("yes", "no", "auto") | `auto`
 `node.batch-poster.parent-chain-wallet.account` | string                                                   account to use | `is first account in keystore`
 `node.batch-poster.parent-chain-wallet.only-create-key` | if true, creates new key then exits | None `node.batch-poster.parent-chain-wallet.password` | string                                                  wallet passphrase | `PASSWORD_NOT_SET`